Eranga725/Smart-fan-controlling-system/README.md

-Smart Fan Controlling System
+# Smart-fan-controlling-system
-This project is a smart fan-controlling system using image processing and hand gesture recognition.
-The system uses a webcam to detect hand gestures and controls the speed and direction of a fan based on the recognized gestures.
+The Smart Fan Controlling System is an innovative project that uses image processing and hand gesture recognition to control the speed and direction of a fan.
+By leveraging a webcam, OpenCV, and the cvzone library, this system captures real-time video to detect hand gestures, which are then translated into commands for the fan.

 Table of Contents
 Introduction